 - Search and rescue (SAR)

 - Facility guard duties including monitoring of other marine traffic and intervention to avoid collision with the Terminal or LNGC

-- Standby duties when LNGC is discharging
+- Standby duties when LNGc is discharging

 - Firefighting

 - Personnel transport and transfer

-- LNGC berthing and unberthing support
+- LNGc berthing and unberthing support

 - Other support and surveillance tasks

-- Terminal Regulations and Information Manual
+- Terminal Regulations Booklet

 - Terminal/Pipeline Emergency Response Plan

 - Shore Base Emergency Response Plan

-Tug Vessel Operations, Continued
+- Tug Vessel Master: Ensures compliance with all field specific procedures and regulatory requirements related to marine vessel operations offshore. - Marine Specialist: Develops, modifies, and implements marine operating procedures, and ensures that the procedures are documented and provided to the Vessel Master.
+Provides due diligence oversight and contractor performance monitoring in line with "Onsite Annual Schedule Plan" designed for this specific Contractor; when act as Loading Master: Provides point of contact and on-sight guidance as required when vessels are in the Terminal area. - Offshore Installation Manager (OIM): Provides overall guidance to vessels at or near the Terminal and acts as the On-scene Commander in all offshore emergency events affecting the Terminal operation. - Control Room Operator (CRO) (or appropriate position responsible for communications): Provides day-to-day communication and direction to the vessels while in the field.

-Tug Vessel Master: Ensures compliance with all field-specific procedures and regulatory requirements related to marine vessel operations offshore.
-Senior Marine Advisor: Develops, modifies, and implements marine operating procedures, and ensures that the procedures are documented and provided to the Vessel Master.
-Provides due diligence oversight and contractor performance monitoring.
-Loading Master: Provides point of contact and on-sight guidance as required when vessels are in the Terminal area.
-Offshore Installation Manager (OIM): Provides overall guidance to vessels at or near the Terminal and acts as the On-scene Commander in all offshore emergency events affecting the Terminal operation.
-Control Room Operator (CRO) (or appropriate position responsible for communications): Provides day-to-day communication and direction to the vessels while in the field.
-Note: The Operations Support Technician (OST) performs this communication function with the CSV.
-Pilot: Acts as advisor to the LNGC Master in all LNGC berthing and unberthing operations.
-Responsible for communicating and directing tugs and line handling vessels during LNGC berthing and unberthing operations.
-The Pilot should remain on board the LNGC until the operation has been completed.
-LNGC Master: Responsible for the safety, navigation, and maneuvering of the LNGC, including berthing and unberthing operations at the ALNG Terminal, and all regulatory requirements related to the LNGC.
-LNGC Agent: Responsible for the booking of the tug service on behalf of the LNGC owner or Charterers and coordination of tug schedules so as to berth a section describes activities that must be accomplished prior to departure from the department of the terminal. b Tug Vessel Owner is provided with the following notifications for deployment of tugs to assist with LNGC berthing operations: 48 hours prior to LNGC arrival 24 hours prior to LNGC arrival 6 hours prior to LNGC arrival ifications are made by the LNGC Agent, directly to the Tug service provider with y to the Terminal and Senior Marine Advisor.
-Terminal.
-Tug Vessel Owner is provided with the following notifications for deployment of tugs to assist with LNGC berthing operations: 48 hours prior to LNGC arrival 24 hours prior to LNGC arrival 6 hours prior to LNGC arrival ifications are made by the LNGC Agent, directly to the Tug service provider with tugs to assist with LNGC berthing operations: 48 hours prior to LNGC arrival 24 hours prior to LNGC arrival 6 hours prior to LNGC arrival ifications are made by the LNGC Agent, directly to the Tug service provider with 24 hours prior to LNGC arrival 6 hours prior to LNGC arrival ifications are made by the LNGC Agent, directly to the Tug service provider with Senior Marine Advisor provides updates outside normal office hours. notifications by telephone or very high frequency (VHF) voice contact must be ked up with e-mail or fax. appointment of the Ships Agent by the LNGC Owner or Charterers, the Senior time Advisor or designate advises the Tug Operator the following: Agent details LNGC name LNGC details (length, beam, draft, freeboard, and displacement) Mooring plan Towing point locations and safe working loads (SWLs) en not engaged in LNGC Support activities at the Terminal area, the tugs are ted primarily at the Chioggia Tug Base or, on approval by the Senior Marine visor, at the Tug Home Base at Venice when engaged in regular maintenance or reling activities.
-Terminal may call on the tugs at other times, when there is no LNGC at the minal, to provide emergency support activities.
-OIM contacts the tug Operator direct to mobilize the tugs in such emergency nts.
-Note: In case of an emergency, the tugs need at least one to two hours to reach the Terminal depending on their current mooring location, Venice or Chioggia.
-Continued r
+Note: The Offshore Logistics Services Foreman (OLSF) performs this communication function with the FSIV/FCSV.

-LNGC without delays.
+- Pilot: Acts as advisor to the LNGc Master in all LNGc berthing and unberthing operations.
+Responsible for communicating and directing tugs and line handlers vessels during LNGc berthing and unberthing operations.
+The Pilot should remain on board the LNGc until the operation has been completed. - LNGc Master: Responsible for the safety, navigation, and maneuvering of the LNGC, including berthing and unberthing operations at the ALNG Terminal, and all regulatory requirements related to the LNGc. - LNGc Agent: Responsible for the booking of the tug service on behalf of the LNGc owner or Charterers and coordination of tug schedules so as to berth LNGc without delays.

-5.13.1 Tug Vessel Departure Procedures
+5.12.1 Tug Vessel Departure Procedures